Identification, Images, & Information

 Food

-Almost all species feed principally on seeds.
-Only a few species may be predatory on other insects.
-One tribe mostly only in the Old World tropics, Cleradini, has many members that can and do actually feed on vertebrate blood.
-Clerada apicicornis is the only species known to also occur in the New World tropics, however, probably due to human transport.
-It consumes vertebrate blood, predates on other insects, and is known to bite humans.
+For most species, primarily seeds.
+A few spp. prey on insects.
+Many members of the palaeotropical tribe Cleradini can feed on vertebrate blood.
+Clerada apicicornis is the only species known to also occur in the New World tropics (probably due to human transport); it consumes vertebrate blood, preys on insects, and is known to bite humans.

 Works Cited